stellar/packages/README.md

 That said, the packages install correctly on Debian Stretch although you will need to add the official PostgreSQL apt repository to satisfy dependencies, instructions can be found in the [PostgreSQL APT documentation](https://wiki.postgresql.org/wiki/Apt#Quickstart).

+##### User permissions

+We create and make extensive use of a `stellar` user during the installation, runtime, upgrade process'.
+With this in mind, the `stellar` user needs r/w access to the stellar-core buckets directory (/var/lib/stellar/buckets) and to the log directory (/var/log/stellar/).

+If you need to use different mount points, you will need to make sure the `stellar` user has r/w access.

 ## Upgrading

 ##### stellar-core